Gyuhub/dl_scratch/dl_scratch/ch3/README.md

 | two_layered.py | example of 2-layered neural network |
 | three_layered.py | example of 3-layered neural network |
 | view_funcs.py | plot result of common functions |

+## Notification
+:bulb: If you want to execute the **forward.py**, you should move your working directory into here because of file I/O.